MILE-IISc/MILE-OCR-API/README.md

 # MILE-IISc OCR REST API
-Instructions to build and run MILE-IISc OCR REST API

 MILE-OCR-API has runtime dependency on [MILE-OCR-Engine](https://github.com/MILE-IISc/MILE-OCR-Engine.git) and compile-time dependency on [MILE-OCR-Model](https://github.com/MILE-IISc/MILE-OCR-Model.git).
 Hence it requires additional steps for build and deploy as shown below.